MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-remove-drivergroupfilter-command.md

 ---
 title: remove-DriverGroupFilter
-description: Reference topic for remove-DriverGroupFilter, which removes a filter rule from a driver group on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for remove-DriverGroupFilter, which removes a filter rule from a driver group on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article